Clinic vs. Hospital Nursing: Which One Should You Choose?

 The role of a hospital nurse, meanwhile, may include these duties:

-• Changing bandages and wound dressings in order to prevent infections
+- Changing bandages and wound dressings to prevent infections

-• Providing emotional support to patients and families coping with tough diagnoses
+- Providing emotional support to patients and families coping with difficult diagnoses

 Clinic nurses are more likely to have the same schedule each week, with shifts that more often conform to normal business hours.
 For those seeking something like a nine-to-five schedule, clinic nursing may be the best option.

-Learn more about the program and how it can lay the foundation for a long and varied career in the nursing profession.
+Find out how TU can help you lay the foundation for a long and rewarding career in nursing.

 Recommended Readings